Knox Overstreet in Dead Poets Society: A Symbol of Rebellion and the Price of Nonconformity

 -

 What is Knox Overstreet's role in Dead Poets Society?
-Knox is a pivotal supporting character who represents the struggle of a young man grappling with societal expectations and the desire for self-discovery.
+Knox is a central supporting character who represents the struggle of a young man grappling with societal expectations and the desire for self-discovery.
 His journey highlights the themes of conformity, rebellion, and the pursuit of personal fulfillment.

 -